henryorton/paramagpy/examples/pcs_plot_isosurface/README.rst

 Explanation
 -----------

-The protein and tensor are loaded as described previously in :ref:`pcs_plot_correlation`.
+The protein and tensor are loaded as described previously in.

 The isosurface files are generated using the function :py:func:`paramagpy.metal.Metal.isomap`.
 The contour level can be chosen by setting the ``isoval`` argument.
 A larger ``density`` value will result in a smoother surface.
 This function writes two files ``isomap.pml`` and ``isomap.pml.ccp4`` which are the PyMol script and PCS grid files respectively.